Why is the first pancake always bad?

 Uneven browning is a sign of uneven heating.
 In other words, the pan hasn't been given enough time to fully heat up.

 On a stovetop, the middle of the pan heats up first, followed by the edges.
-If you don't give your pan enough time to heat up, it can lead to hotter and cooler spots.
+If you don't give your pan enough time to heat up, it can lead to hotter and cooler spots, which is why pancakes tend stick to the pan during the first attempt.

 Solution: Warm up the pan for several minutes before cooking.

-While there's variation in types of cookware (e.g. stainless vs cast iron), generally speaking you need to heat your pan for several minutes on medium to medium-high heat.
+While there's variation in types of cookware (e.g. stainless vs. cast iron), generally speaking you need to heat your pan for several minutes on medium to medium-high heat.
+This makes sure there is even heat distribution, which helps prevents pancakes from sticking to the pan.

-Pancake Problem #2: The first pancake is either too greasy or it sticks to the pan.
+Pancake Problem #2: The first pancake is too greasy or sticks to the pan.

 Another common complaint is that the first pancake has a greasy texture or sticks to the pan, often breaking when flipped.